xak2000/nomad/website/source/docs/job-specification/group.html.md

   </tr>
 </table>

-The `group` stanza defines a series of tasks that should be co-located on the same Nomad client.
+The `group` block defines a series of tasks that should be co-located on the same Nomad client.
 Any [task][] within a group will be placed on the same client.